httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 - Name: zstd-d
-- Description: A stream of bytes compressed using the Zstandard protocol with an external dictionary of not more than the larger of 8 MB and the size of the dictionary.
+- Description: A stream of bytes compressed using the Zstandard protocol with an external dictionary and a compression window of not more than the larger of 8 MB and the size of the dictionary.
 - Reference: This document
 - Notes: {{compression-algorithms}}